 Rudd, Amber: a former Home Secretary and part of the soft Brexit faction.
 She was forced to resign over an immigration scandal.
+She rejoined the cabinet following the resignation of another Brexiter, Esther McVey.

 Starmer, Sir Keir: a Labour MP, the shadow Brexit secretary and a leading voice in the Labour Party in support of a soft Brexit.